Divanvdb/operational-weather/README.md

 # Implementation of Neural LAM by Divan van der Bank - Creating SA-GNN

-## NeuralLAM Immediate Issues

-Dataloaders:
-- The standardization of the data taes up much of the time (reduced time by 50%)
+This model is based on work done by Oskarsson, Joel and Landelius, Tomas and Lindsten, Fredrik and details the modification and validation of their neural-lam model on ERA5 data for the region of South Africa.
+The results of this model will be compared to current leading AI weather prediction models and numeric weather prediction models using a modified version of WeatherBench by Rasp, Stephan.

-Find the original NeuralLAM repo at [NeuralLAM](https://github.com/mllam/neural-lam/tree/main)
+Find the original NeuralLAM repository at [NeuralLAM](https://github.com/mllam/neural-lam/tree/main) Find the original WeahterBench repository at [WeatherBench](https://github.com/google-research/weatherbench2)

 ## For interest sake, here is an image of the graph architecture: